pengowray/doks-sprinto/content/en/docs/help/troubleshooting.md

 - Everyone who you want to use Sprinto needs **Use Application Commands** permission (role locking can cause issues).

 Discord required bots to switch to slash commands.
 Sprinto needed a surprising amount of work to keep working with the new system, and it's still a work in progress.
 Some less common commands can only be accessed by mentioning `@Sprinto` for now, but I'm working on it.

+## History

+This guide was originally posted on "#📣-news-and-updates" on the Sprinto Planet discord, then heavily updated and illustrated for a [Patreon post](https://www.patreon.com/posts/71439355) which was titled "Sprinto has switched to slash commands (tips)" (2022), and has now moved here for easier access and better formatting.

 ## See also